Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 Your lender agrees to lend a percentage of the lower of the purchase price or the appraised value.
 If the appraisal comes in below the contract price, the loan amount is based on the appraised value, and the difference must come from somewhere.

-Hypothetical example: You agree to purchase a home at $1,050,000.
+You agree to purchase a home at $1,050,000.
 The appraisal comes in at $1,000,000.
 Your lender will base the loan on $1,000,000.
-You need to bring an additional $50,000 in cash at closing above what you had planned — or renegotiate with the seller, or exit under an appraisal contingency.
+Depending on your appraisal contingency and any appraisal gap addendum, you may need to bring an additional $50,000 in cash, renegotiate with the seller, or use an available exit right.

 This is money that must be available at closing, in addition to your down payment and closing costs.
 It is not part of your loan.
 It comes from your liquid assets.